Git Manager Reference

 Selected commits expose a summary strip and a read-only file list

-After you select a real commit, the preview changes from staging to inspection.
-The summary strip gives quick totals for the selected snapshot, and the committed file list underneath is a read-only wui-list used for diff-oriented inspection instead of checkbox staging.
+With a real commit selected, the lower workspace changes from staging to inspection.
+The summary strip gives quick totals for that snapshot, and the committed file list underneath is a read-only wui-list used for diff-oriented inspection instead of checkbox staging.
 In Advanced mode, file rows also show insertion and deletion counts so the size of the change is visible at a glance.

 Special states change the UI instead of hiding the problem